flant/loghouse/README.md

 # Upgrading

-Helm chart was rewrited.
-All kubernetes API for objects was updated.
+Helm chart was rewritten.
+All API versions were updated.
 Helm hook policy was updated too.
-So, for update to **0.3** you need to remove some conflicting objects.
+So, to make an update to **0.3** you need to remove some conflicting objects.

 ```
 kubectl -n loghouse delete jobs,ing --all